the toronto skyline at night one of the free things you can see in Toronto

 Along the shores of Lake Ontario, you will find the Harbourfront Centre.

-This 10-acre, free thing to do in Toronto has a boardwalk along the lake for waterside walks.
+This 10-acre area has a boardwalk along the lake for waterside walks.

 Check out the boats in the marina.

-Kick back in a Muskoka chair, kick off your sandals and dig your toes into the sand at Sugar Beach.
+Kick back in a Muskoka chair and dig your toes into the sand at Sugar Beach.

 Pause to enjoy a free classical concert in the music-themed garden designed by internationally acclaimed cellist Yo Yo Ma.

-In the winter, take your skates and go for a twirl on the outdoor rink.
+THRIFTY TOURIST TIP: If you’re visiting during the winter you can go for a twirl on the outdoor rink.

 Location: Lakeshore Ave, Toronto, ON M5J 2W2